-We choose Charter Challenge topics to appeal to students’ interests while touching on legal issues that with social and legal significance.
-Some recent Charter Challenge cases have involved:
+We choose Charter Challenge topics to appeal to students’ interests while touching on current issues with social and legal significance.

 To help students, OJEN provides:

 - Detailed guides for how to complete the legal analyses involved